-Employee benefit plans of Pacific Enterprises and its subsidiaries held shares of Pacific Enterprises Common Stock at March 17, 1997, representing % of the outstanding voting shares.
+At the March 17, 1997 record date for the Annual Meeting, employee benefit plans of Pacific Enterprises and its subsidiaries held shares of Pacific Enterprises Common Stock representing approximately 14.3% of the outstanding voting shares.
 Participants in these plans may direct the voting of shares allocated to their individual employee accounts by providing timely voting instructions to the plan trustees.
 Instructions must be received by the trustees, and may be revoked or changed only by new instructions received by the trustees, at least two days before the Annual Meeting.

-Of the shares held by employee benefit plans, shares (representing % of the outstanding voting shares) are held by the Retirement Savings Plans of Pacific Enterprises and its subsidiaries.
+Of the shares held by employee benefit plans, shares representing approximately 11.7% of the outstanding voting shares are held by the Retirement Savings Plans of Pacific Enterprises and its subsidiaries.
 Substantially all of these shares have been allocated to individual employee accounts.
 T. Rowe Price Trust Company, as trustee for the plans, will vote unallocated shares and allocated shares for which voting instructions are not timely received in the same manner and proportion as allocated shares for which voting instructions are timely received.

-The remaining shares held by employee benefit plans (shares, representing % of the outstanding voting shares) are held by Pacific Enterprises' employee stock ownership plan.
+The remaining shares held by employee benefit plans (representing approximately 2.6% of the outstanding voting shares) are held by Pacific Enterprises' employee stock ownership plan.
 None of these shares has been allocated to individual employee accounts and will be voted by the plan trustee, U.S. Trust Company of California, in accordance with instructions to be received from Pacific Enterprises' Benefits Committee, all of the members of which are officers or other employees of Pacific Enterprises and Southern California Gas Company.
 The Benefits Committee has adopted a general guideline contemplating that these shares will be voted in the same manner and proportion as shares held in the Retirement Savings Plans are voted but meets shortly prior to each Annual Meeting to determine whether the specific issues to be voted upon are appropriate for the application of that guideline.

 The expenses of soliciting proxies and voting instructions will be paid by Pacific Enterprises and will include reimbursement of banks, brokerage firms, nominees, fiduciaries, and other custodians for expenses of forwarding solicitation materials to beneficial owners of voting shares.
 The solicitation is being made by mail and may also be made in person or by letter, telephone, telegraph or other means of communication by directors, officers and management employees of Pacific Enterprises and its subsidiaries who will not be additionally compensated therefor.
-In addition, D. F. King & Co., Inc. has been retained by Pacific Enterprises to assist in the solicitation of proxies and will be paid a fee of \$ plus reimbursement of expenses for these services.
+In addition, D. F. King & Co., Inc. has been retained by Pacific Enterprises to assist in the solicitation of proxies and will be paid a fee of \$11,000 plus reimbursement of expenses for these services.